MathieuBuisson/PSCodeHealth/docs/HowDoI/CustomizeComplianceRules.md

 ```

-## checking if your code meets your customized compliance rules
+## Checking if your code meets your customized compliance rules

 Now, that you have compliance rules matching the metrics goals for your particular project/needs, you can use **PSCodeHealth** to verify how your PowerShell code is doing against these goals, like so :